stevenbell/ultrazynqbuilder/README.md

 It will setup a Ubuntu file system, including its package repositories.
 1. Modify `build_rootfs.sh` so that `TARGET` is pointing to the device's root partition
 2. Run `build_rootfs.sh` with root privilege.
 Because it uses `chroot`, during the execution anything like <kbd>CTRL</kbd> + <kbd>C</kbd> will have unexpected results.
 You can use a virtual machine if that's the concern.

+3. Copy libraries to the Ubuntu root filesystem.
+The easiest way to do this is to extract the PetaLinux-built root filesystem and copy the entire `/lib/modules/` directory.